brianjking/1upkeyboard-docs/docs/wordpress-basics/media.md

+# Managing Media in WordPress

-# Adding Media to WordPress
+## Adding Media to WordPress

+## Editing Media in WordPress